 From time to time, the Company enters into leasing arrangements for real estate, vehicles and construction equipment.
 In 2016 the Company entered into master leasing arrangements for vehicles and construction equipment.
-As of June 30, 2016, the Company had approximately \$0.3 million of outstanding commitments under its master lease agreements.
 Some of the leases entered into under these agreements were recorded as capital leases while others were treated as operating leases.
+As of September 30, 2016, the Company had no outstanding commitments to enter into future leases under its master lease agreements.